Atharva-099/Landing-Page-Codeclause/README.md

 Usage
 The website provides information about the VPN service's features and benefits, and offers a simple way to download the software for both Apple and Android devices.
 The website is designed to be easy to use and visually appealing.

-Contributing
-Contributions to the codebase are welcome.
-Please open a pull request with your proposed changes.

-License
-This project is licensed under the MIT License.